 After 40 years of working in and with nonprofits, I know them from the inside out.
 Highlights include developing a transitional residence for homeless senior adults and exposing a network of fraudulent reproductive health clinics.
 In addition, I have directed multi-million-dollar grants programs for HIV/AIDS care and services for at-risk children and youth.
 I’ve also run and served on the board of coalitions.

-My expertise, described in Geek-speak, includes persona and keyword research, messaging, search engine optimization, content mapping, info architecture, and nonprofit storytelling.
+My expertise, described in Geek-speak, includes developing brand voice, persona research, messaging, nonprofit storytelling, info architecture, and keyword research and search engine optimization.
 This translates into several things that advance nonprofits’ goals.
-First, I work with clients to help them understand their audiences more deeply.
-Second, I help them fine-tune their organization’s authentic voice.
+First, I help them fine-tune their organization’s authentic voice.
+Second, I work with organizations to understand their audiences more deeply.
 Then I help plan out which kinds of content will be most engaging for each audience.
-Next, I set up websites that are easy to find and navigate.
-Finally, I enable groups to get their story heard, inspire people to take action and support for their causes.
+Finally, I design websites that are easy to find and navigate.
+In sum, I enable groups to get their story heard and inspire people to support their causes.

 I am a graduate of the Institute for Non-profit Management at Columbia University’s School of Business.
 In addition, I have training in digital and web design software, photo editing, and on-page SEO.